 - 5.4.1 Where for any reason the forward address of a debtor becomes untraceable or the debtor becomes untraceable from the current address, such account must be handed over to a collection agent for recovery of the debt.
-The collection agent will be paid an all-inclusive fee of not more than 10% of the amount that was collected.
+The collection agent will be paid a commission of the amount that was collected, the commission will be based on the rate(percentage) as agreed upon with the Municipality and as indicated in the service level agreement (SLA).
 The Terms of Reference for such collection agent must include the appointment of a tracing agent to locate the debtor.
 Should a debtor be untraceable, the collection agent must report to the Municipality on the actions that were taken to attempt to trace the debtor. - 5.4.2 Any amount owed by a debtor that has become untraceable must, after notification, be written off . - 5.4.3 Debt written off in the above instances will automatically result in the debtor being reported to the credit bureau by the Municipality.